 |Our team of medical rehabilitation specialists is ready to coach patients to better health.
 We’d like you to know a bit about them.
 To work with our rehabilitation team, consult your primary care provider.
 For appointments, call 320-864-7070.|

-|Michelle Becker, OTRL
+|Michelle Becker, OTR/L

-|Clark Christianson, PT, MPT
+|Clark Christianson, PT, ScD, COMT

-|Marilyn Dunbar, RN, BSN
+|Marilyn Dunbar, BSN, RN

 Marilyn is a cardiac rehabilitation and heart failure nurse.
-She received her Bachelor of Science in Nursing from Marquette University in Milwaukee, WI, and acquired special cardiac rehabilitation training for exercise and heart healthy living from the University of Wisconsin, LaCrosse.
+She received her bachelor of science in nursing from Marquette University in Milwaukee, WI, and acquired special cardiac rehabilitation training for exercise and heart healthy living from the University of Wisconsin, La Crosse.
 She is a member of the American Association of Cardiovascular and Pulmonary Rehabilitation.
 In her work at GRHS, Marilyn sees patients following a cardiac event, such as heart attack or heart failure, and assists with cardiac stress tests.
 She enjoys helping patients recover their energy, overcome their fears and adapt to heart-healthy lifestyles.

 |Jennifer Keenan, PT, MPT

 Jennifer is a physical therapist, certified as a clinical instructor by the American Physical Therapy Association.
 She received a bachelor’s degree in biology at Concordia College in Moorhead and a master’s degree in physical therapy at St. Catherine University in St. Paul.
 Jennifer works with a wide variety of patients in the hospital setting, as well as the outpatient setting.
 She works with orthopedic and pediatric patients and has a special interest in women’s health.

-|Jenni Keltgen, MPT
+|Jenni Keltgen, PT, MPT

 |Leah Seifert, MS, CCC-SLP

 Leah is a speech-language pathologist working with patients who have speech, voice, feeding, swallowing and language disorders, including stuttering.
-Leah received her Bachelor of Science from the University of Minnesota in Minneapolis, and her Master of Science from St. Cloud State University.
+Leah received her bachelor of science degree from the University of Minnesota in Minneapolis, and her Master of Science from St. Cloud State University.
 She is a member of the national and state Speech-Language-Hearing Associations and is a certified VitalStim provider.
 She also has special training in the Sequential Oral Sensory (SOS) approach to feeding therapy.
 Leah appreciates the GRHS team approach to care, and she enjoys working with patients of all ages.

-|Dorothy Tevis, PT, CDT
+|Dorothy Tevis, PT, ATC, MHS, CLT

 Dorothy is a physical therapist and certified decongestive therapist, which means that she is able to help patients with certain types of swelling in the limbs.
-She received her physical therapy degree from the University of Iowa and her Master of Health Science at the University of St. Augustine, San Diego, CA. Dorothy belongs to the American Physical Therapy Association.
+She received her physical therapy degree from the University of Iowa and her master of health science at the University of St. Augustine, San Diego, CA. Dorothy belongs to the American Physical Therapy Association.
 She works with patients of all ages, especially those for whom swelling inhibits circulation and healing.